Skip to content

 Biographical Information

-Serena Williams, with four Olympic gold medals and 23 Grand Slam singles titles, is widely regarded as one of the greatest tennis players of all time.
-She ranks fifth in all-time career titles and holds an impressive 84% win percentage.
-Williams held the world No. 1 ranking in women’s singles for 319 weeks and finished as the year-end No. 1 five times.
+With four Olympic gold medals and 23 Grand Slam singles titles, Serena Williams is widely regarded as one of the greatest tennis players in history.
+She ranks fifth in all-time career titles and boasts a remarkable 84% win percentage.
+Williams held the world No. 1 ranking in women’s singles for a total of 319 weeks, finishing as the year-end No. 1 on five occasions.

 Olympic Experience